AdguardTeam/LegalDocs/adguard.com/privacy.html.md

 ## How we use cookies

 The definition of cookies and how we use them is explained in detail in the dedicated section of our Privacy Policy.
-For details, please see the Privacy Policy of AdGuard Websites: <adguard.com/website-privacy.html>.
+For details, please see the [Privacy Policy of AdGuard Websites](https://adguard.com/website-privacy.html).

 ## Changes to this Privacy Policy